Amari Cooper Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Recent Performances

-- In last week's game against the Football Team, Cooper was targeted 11 times and recorded seven catches for 85 yards and scored one touchdown.
+- Cooper put together an 85-yard performance against the Football Team last week on seven catches while being targeted 11 times and scoring one touchdown.

-- Cooper has caught 14 passes on 23 targets for 144 yards and two touchdowns during his last three games, averaging 48.0 yards per game.
+- Cooper's 14 receptions (23 targets) have netted him 144 yards (48.0 ypg) and two touchdowns over his last three games.

 Cooper's Dallas Teammates